Neuroethics: Key issues

 Neuroethics encompasses a wide range of issues, which can only be sampled here.
 Some have close ties to traditional biomedical ethics, in that different versions of these issues can arise in connection with organ systems other than the brain.
-For example, how should incidental findings be handled when a presumed healthy research subject is scanned for neuroscience research and the scan reveals an abnormality?
-How safe are the drugs used to enhance normal brain function?
-These are neuroethical issues with clear precedents in traditional bioethics.
-They are important issues, and luckily we can call upon society's experience with the relevant precedents to help determine the best courses of action in the present cases.
-In contrast, many neuroethical issues are at least partly novel, and this accounts for some of the intellectual fascination of neuroethics.
-These relatively newer issues force us to think about the relation between mind and brain and its ethical implications.

 Brain interventions

 The ethics of neurocognitive enhancement, that is the use of drugs and other brain interventions to make normal people "better than well", is an example of a neuroethical issue with both familiar and novel aspects.
 On the one hand, we can be informed by previous bioethical work on physical enhancements such as doping for strength in sports and the use of human growth hormone for normal boys of short stature.
 On the other hand, there are also some arguably novel ethical issues that arise in connection with brain enhancement, because these enhancements affect how people think and feel, thus raising the relatively new issues of "cognitive liberty".
 The growing role of psychopharmacology in everyday life raises a number of ethical issues, for example the influence of drug marketing on our conceptions of mental health and normalcy, and the increasingly malleable sense of personal identity that results from what Peter D. Kramer called "cosmetic psychopharmacology".

+Transhumanist philosophers such as David Pearce and Mark Alan Walker have argued that advancements in neuroscience could eventually make it feasible to artificially eliminate all physical and psychological suffering and artificially induce states of perpetual bliss.
+Pearce has stated that: "It is predicted that the world's last unpleasant experience will be a precisely dateable event."
+Pearce argues that physical pain could be replaced with "gradients of bliss" that provide the same functionality of pain, e.g. avoiding injury, but without the suffering.
+Walker coined the term "biohappiness" to describe the idea of directly manipulating the biological roots of happiness in order to increase it.
+However, it is also possible that brain intervention technologies could also increase the possible hedonic range in the opposite direction, and make it feasible to create "hyperpain" or "dolorium" that involves experiencing levels of suffering beyond the human range.

 Nonpharmacologic methods of altering brain function are currently enjoying a period of rapid development, with a resurgence of psychosurgery for the treatment of medication refractory mental illnesses and promising new therapies for neurological and psychiatric illnesses based on deep brain stimulation as well as relatively noninvasive transcranial stimulation methods.
 Research on brain-machine interfaces is primarily in a preclinical phase but promises to enable thought-based control of computers and robots by paralyzed patients.
 As the tragic history of frontal lobotomy reminds us, permanent alteration of the brain cannot be undertaken lightly.
 Although nonpharmacologic brain interventions are exclusively aimed at therapeutic goals, the US military sponsors research in this general area (and more specifically in the use of transcranial direct current stimulation) that is presumably aimed at enhancing the capabilities of soldiers.